-Grades 10-11-12, Prerequisite: 380 Basic Design.
+Grades 9-10-11-12, Prerequisite: 380 Basic Design.

-Drawing emphasizes the elements of design and composition through the use of several media - pencil, charcoal, ink, pastels; styles - gestural, contour, realistic, abstract; and subjects - still life, figure, and fantasy.
+Drawing emphasizes the elements of design and composition through the use of several media.
+You will learn to use pencil, charcoal, ink, and pastels to name a few.
+Some of the styles covered will be-gestural, contour, realistic, abstract.
+Subjects that will be explored are- still life, figure, and fantasy and many more.
 Students are exposed to a variety of expressive techniques as well as the influence of the great masters.